Save Hertfordshire's Public Art Collection

 - What’s going on?

-According to its most recent Report, other options to use and fund the Collection, such as collaboration with the County’s museums and galleries, have not been explored.
+According to the Council's most recent Report, other options to use and fund the Collection, such as collaboration with the County’s museums and galleries, have not been explored.

 The Council estimates the sale of art will raise a maximum of £300,000 net.
 This one-off amount equates to just 0.03% of its £817 million annual budget.